WesCook/FlairKeeper/readme.md

 To get started:

 1. Fork or download this repo.
 Upload the files to a web server.
-2. [Create a reddit app](https://www.reddit.com/prefs/apps/) of type `web app`.
+2. [Create a reddit app](https://www.reddit.com/prefs/apps/) of type `installed app`.
 Make note of the ID and secret.
-Set the Redirect URI to the web app's URI.  eg. `https://example.com/SoulsFlairBot/`.
+Set the Redirect URI to the settings page.  eg. `https://example.com/SoulsFlairBot/settings.html`.
 3. Edit `config.js` to enter your user agent and app ID.
 Trophies can also be adjusted here.